 Notification of the dates, times, and places of regular meetings may be accomplished by periodic publication of the schedule for the ensuing months.
 However, a minimum of 48 hours prior to each meeting the Committee shall cause to be posted a listing of each subject the Chair reasonably anticipates will be discussed at the meeting (the agenda).
 Notification of a change in a regular meeting time, place, or agenda and notification, including agenda, of a special meeting will be filed with the town clerk at least 48 hours in advance, as required by law.

-SOURCE: MASC July 2016
+SOURCE: MASC - Reviewed 2022

 LEGAL REFS.: M.G.L.
 30A:18-25